electricimp/GPS/README.md

 This library is a parser for standard NMEA sentences used by GPS devices.

 All data is transmitted in the form of sentences.
 Only printable ASCII characters plus CR (carriage return) and LF (line feed) are allowed in a GPS sentence.
-The expected sentence format starts with *$*, followed by two letters, the talker identifier, and the next three characters are the sentence identifier.
-Following the the identifiers are a number of data fields separated by commas, followed by an optional checksum, and terminated by carriage return and line feed.
+The expected sentence format starts with $, followed by five letters.
+The first two letters are the talker identifier, and the next three letters are the sentence identifier.
+Following the the identifiers are a number of data fields separated by commas, followed by an optional checksum, and terminated by a carriage return and a line feed.
 The data fields are uniquely defined for each sentence type.

 For information on formats used in satellite data packets, please see [this page](http://www.gpsinformation.org/dale/nmea.htm).